Trader Joe’s RSVP Brut 2019 Version

 PS: If you want to know what RSVP stands for check out the upper left corner of the front label, turns out RSVP is French, who knew?

-See also William Wright Monterey Chardonnay 2018
+See also Poppy Chardonnay 2013

 Tasting Notes